bonitoo-io/influxdb-java/README.md

 - `flushInterval` - the number of milliseconds before the batch is written
 - `jitterInterval` - the number of milliseconds to increase the batch flush interval by a random amount (see documentation above)
 - `retryInterval` - the number of milliseconds to retry unsuccessful write
-- `bufferLimit` - the maximum number of unwrittens stored points
+- `bufferLimit` - the maximum number of unwritten stored points
+- `writeScheduler` - the scheduler which is used for write data points (by overriding default settings can be disabled batching)
 - `backpressureStrategy` - the strategy to deal with buffer overflow

 ```java